gnodar01/neighborhood-map/README.md

 # Music Events Near You
+An app that pulls local music events nearby from SeatGeek and displays them on a Google Map.
+Clicking on artist will show artist info with data pulled from Spotify.

 ## How to run
 1. Click Download ZIP
 2. Open 'index.html' in your browser of choice